farghul/bowerbird/README.md

 Login information to download update packages. -- ***premium content only*** --

-A `env.json` file containing your API URL and Basic token to enable authorized querying:
+An `env.json` file containing your API URL and Basic token to enable authorized querying:

 ``` json
 {